nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 In this post we will install **WSL (Windows Subsystem for Linux)** in Windows to run Linux OS or Linux commands directly from Windows

+## TODOs
+* install from cmd with --no-distribution
+* install manually in older windows versions
+*

 ### References